 6.5.4 Synchronization between audio and video

-Where ICT that provides two-way voice communication includes real-time video functionality, the ICT shall ensure a maximum time difference of 100 ms between the speech and video presented to the user.
+Where ICT provides real-time bidirectional voice communication, and includes real-time bidirectional video communication, the ICT shall ensure that voice is received by the user not earlier than 100 ms before and not later than 100 ms after the corresponding video is presented to the user.

-i.65NOTE: Recent research shows that, if audio leads the video, the intelligibility suffers much more than the reverse.
+NOTE: Verification material and methods are described in Recommendation ITU-T H.Sup1 [i.65], clause 6.

-6.5.5 Visual indicator of audio with video
+6.5.5 Indicator of audio with video

-Where ICT provides two-way voice communication, and includes real-time video functionality, the ICT shall provide a real-time visual indicator of audio activity.
+Where ICT provides real-time bidirectional voice communication, and includes real-time bidirectional video communication, the ICT shall provide a real-time indicator of audio activity.

-NOTE 1: The visual indicator may be a simple visual dot or LED, or other type of on/off indicator, that flickers to reflect audio activity.
+Note 1: The indicator may be a simple visual dot, or other type of on/off indicator, that flickers to reflect audio activity.

-NOTE 2: Without this indication a person who lacks the ability to hear does not know when someone is talking.
+Note 2: Without this indication a person who lacks the ability to hear does not know when someone is talking.

-6.5.6 Speaker identification with video (sign language) communication
+6.5.6 Indication of all active communication participants

-Where ICT provides speaker identification for voice users, it shall provide a means for speaker identification for real-time signing and sign language users once the start of signing has been indicated.
+Where ICT provides real-time bidirectional voice communication, includes real-time bidirectional video communication, and provides speaker indication for voice users, the ICT shall provide indication of all active communicators including those signing.

-NOTE 1: The speaker ID can be in the same location as for voice users for multiparty calls.
+Note 1: The indication of all active communicators can be in the same location as the speaker identification for voice users in multiparty communication sessions.

-NOTE 2: This mechanism might be triggered manually by a user, or automatically where this is technically achievable.
+Note 2: This mechanism might be triggered manually by a user, or automatically where this is technically achievable.

-6.6 Alternatives to video-based services
+6.6 Alternatives to video-based services (recommendation)

-Where ICT provides real-time video-based communication and also provides answering machine, auto attendant or interactive response facilities, the ICT should offer users a means to access the information and carry out the tasks related to these facilities:
+Where ICT provides real-time bidirectional voice communication, and includes real-time bidirectional video communication, and provides answering machine, auto attendant or interactive response facilities, the ICT should offer users a means to access the information and carry out the tasks related to these facilities:

 for audible information, without the use of hearing;